ManicMiners/docs/_pages/DATSectionblocks.md

 - ID is a unique number assigned by the map editor that represents this event.
 - ROW,COL are the row and column for the block.
 The actual coordinates do not matter but it must be in a discovered part of the map at map load time to be active.
 - COOLDOWN is a floating point number of seconds that must pass between each call.
 If non-zero, that number of seconds must pass before another call will have any action.
 Calls are not queued during the cool down period, they are ignored.
-- DELAY is optional and is how long once activated to wait to pass on the event to all connected wires.
+- DELAY is an optional floating point number and is how long in seconds once activated to wait to pass on the event to all connected wires.

 A example use for this block would be if you want a trigger to have multiple events but at different times.
 Driving over a tile could cause a monster to spawn a few seconds later, and then later still cause a wall to collapse or a different monster to spawn.
 That would take two relay blocks with different delay times.